 - Do exercise extreme care and caution when rejoining a separated column in a mercury thermometer.

-- Don’t forget to wear safety goggles and gloves, or other protective gear or items that may be required.
+- Don't forget to wear safety goggles and gloves, or other Lab Safety Equipment that may be required.

 - Do follow regulatory agency and internal laboratory policies and safety procedures fully to prevent breakage and avoid a hazardous mercury spill.
 If a spill occurs, notify your safety officer immediately.